-His life was characterised by a multiplicity of experiences in various fields, such as those of education, the protection of citizens’ rights, of the arts and of religion.
+His life was characterised by a multiplicity of experiences in fields such as education and citizen participation in governance processes.
 However, his main commitment was to sociological research, which will be the focus of this short profile.

-In the early 1970s, Quaranta’s interests were focused on what would later become the basis of his research, namely the emergence and strengthening of societies characterized by high “social subjectivity”.
-This term refers to an articulated and complex process, whose importance at that time was still being ignored or underestimated.
+In the early 1970s, Quaranta’s interests were focused on what would later become the basis of his research, namely the emergence and strengthening of societies characterised by what he referred to as “high social subjectivity”.
+This expression points to an articulated and complex process, whose importance and contradictory consequences were at that time still ignored or underestimated.
 It referred to the fact that individuals and social groups were acquiring an ever greater autonomy of thought, choice and action with respect to the constraints imposed by social structures, such as those which emerge in dominant social representations, in recurring patterns of behaviour, in social norms, in forms of social control, until they become embodied in specific social institutions.

 According to Quaranta, the phenomenon of transformation of contemporary societies was an inevitable product of industrial modernity, which created the conditions for greater social subjectivity, such as population growth, the rapid rise in educational levels, greater opportunities for common people to access increasingly powerful technologies, previously only available to organized entities (a tendency that at the time was measured by an increase in energy consumption and today more clearly seen in the degree of Internet use, among other things), greater recognition of citizens’ rights and access of individuals to mass consumption.